avreally/music-box/README.md

 npm start
 ```

-Runs the app in the development mode.\
+These commands run the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 # Technology Stack